 As we reached the digital era, where computers became an integral part of the everyday lifestyle, people cannot help but be amazed at how far we have come since time immemorial.
 The creation of computers, as well as the internet, had led us into more complex thinking, making information available to us with just a click.
 You just type in the words and information will be readily available for you.

 However, as we approached this era, a lot of inventions and terms became confusing.
 Have you heard about Artificial intelligence?
 How about Deep Learning?
 Moreover, Machine Learning?
-These three words are familiar to us and can be used interchangeably, however, the exact meaning of this becomes uncertain.
+These three words are familiar to us and can be used interchangeably, however, the exact meaning of machine learning, deep learning, and AI becomes uncertain.
 The more people used it, the more confusing it gets.

-Difference between AI, Machine Learning, and Deep Learning
+Difference between Machine Learning, Deep Learning, and AI

 Deep Learning and Machine Learning are words that followed after Artificial Intelligence was created.
 It is like breaking down the function of AI and naming them Deep Learning and Machine Learning.
 But before this gets more confusing, let us differentiate the three starting off with Artificial Intelligence.

 AI is like creating intelligence artificially.
 Artificial Intelligence is the broad umbrella term for attempting to make computers think the way humans think, be able to simulate the kinds of things that humans do, and ultimately solve problems in a better and faster way than we do.

 The AI itself is a rather generic term for solving tasks that are easy for humans, but hard for computers.
 It includes all kinds of tasks, such as doing creative work, planning, moving around, speaking, recognizing objects and sounds, performing social or business transactions, and a lot more.

 The Digital era brought an explosion of data in all forms and from every region of the world.
 This data, known simply as Big Data, is drawn from sources like social media, internet search engines, e-commerce platforms, online cinemas, etc.